Arc-Computer/arc-memory/docs/index.md

 - [Build](./cli/build.md) - Building the knowledge graph
   - `arc build` - Build the knowledge graph from Git, GitHub, and ADRs

-- [Trace](./cli/trace.md) - Tracing history for files and lines
-  - `arc trace file` - Trace the history of a specific line in a file

 - [Doctor](./cli/doctor.md) - Checking graph status and diagnostics
   - `arc doctor` - Check the status of the Arc Memory database

+#### Querying & Exploration
+- [Why](./cli/why.md) - Show decision trail for a file line
+  - `arc why file` - Show the decision trail for a specific line in a file

+- [Relate](./cli/relate.md) - Show related nodes for an entity
+  - `arc relate node` - Show nodes related to a specific entity

+- [Trace](./cli/trace.md) - Legacy tracing history for files and lines
+  - `arc trace file` - Trace the history of a specific line in a file

+#### Integration & Serving
+- [Serve](./cli/serve.md) - Serve the knowledge graph via MCP
+  - `arc serve start` - Start the MCP server
+  - `arc serve status` - Check the status of the MCP server

 ### Usage Examples